Rutland Regional Staff...Connecting through Social Media

 If you are commenting on any of Rutland Regional’s competitors’ products or initiatives in a public forum or on a website or personal blog, make sure to fully disclose your affiliation with Rutland Regional and that your opinions are personal and are not attributable to Rutland Regional.
 (Example: “I work for Rutland Regional Medical Center; All opinions expressed are my own and do not necessarily represent the position of my employer”).

-Employees may not post any business-related photos or videos of images including but not limited to logos, facilities, employees, executives, customers, job applicants and official Hospital documents on personal blogs or social networking profiles without prior authorization from Community & Provider Relations (C&PR).
+Employees may not post any business-related photos or videos of images including but not limited to logos, facilities, employees, executives, customers, job applicants and official Hospital documents on personal blogs or social networking profiles without prior authorization from Marketing & Public Relations (M&PR).

 - Be Careful if Talking about Rutland Regional – Only Share Publicly Available Information.
 Only select employees are authorized to “officially” speak on behalf of Rutland Regional as this may have serious legal repercussions for you and the organization.
 You likely are not one of those individuals.
 Engage only in discussions where you are comfortable and knowledgeable about the topic.
 Make sure to share only information that is publicly available.
-If you are unsure if information is publically available or is otherwise inappropriate to post, contact the Social Media Specialist at email@example.com or C&PR before posting any such information.
+If you are unsure if information is publicly available or is otherwise inappropriate to post, contact the Communications Specialist at firstname.lastname@example.org or by phone at 802.772.2843 before posting any such information.

 - If You Mention Rutland Regional or Related Matters, Disclose Your Connection with Rutland Regional and Your Role.
 Be professional and strive for accuracy in your communications; errors and omissions reflect poorly on you and on Rutland Regional and may result in liability.
 If your blog, posting or other online activities are inconsistent with, or would negatively impact Rutland Regional’s reputation or brand, you should not refer to Rutland Regional, or identify your connection to Rutland Regional.